-The BOB Ironman Duallie earns high praise as an excellent choice for serious runners with two children, including from parents of twins and parents with young children of different ages.
+The BOB Ironman Duallie is an excellent choice for serious runners with two children, whether it's twins or young children of different ages.
 As reviewers point out, this is a serious running stroller for people who run every day or run long distances.
-It gets kudos for ease of pushing..
-Some of those runners with children of differing ages say the seat back/canopy combination is short for their older child, so it may be best to try before you buy.
+Some runners with children of differing ages say the seat back/canopy combination is short for their older child, so it may be best to try before you buy.

-As safe as it gets, but two recalls in one year.
-The BOB Ironman Duallie has a five-point padded harness, one-touch heavy duty linked parking brake on the back wheels, and a handle brake made to carefully slow the stroller on hills, something parents appreciate.
-There also is a wrist strap in case the stroller slips out of a parent's hands, but at least one owner says the wrist strap is fixed on the right side and is rather short.
+Super safety features.
+The BOB Ironman Duallie has a five-point padded harness, one-touch heavy-duty linked parking brake on the back wheels, and a handle brake made to carefully slow the stroller on hills.
+There also is a wrist strap, but at least one owner says it's fixed on the right side and rather short.
 She'd like to see it made longer or made to move from one side to another so she can switch hands.
 The wrist strap doubles as a manual fold, so the stroller does not open when carried.

 Runners love its easy push.
-Experts and owners praise the BOB Ironman for its ease of pushing due to its 16-inch, high-pressure tires.
-The fold and the recline are two-handed, but reviewers says it's easy to do.
+Experts and owners praise the BOB Ironman Duallie for its ease of pushing due to its 16-inch, high-pressure tires.
+The fold and recline are two-handed, but reviewers say it's easy to do.
 It is bulky when folded, but the wheels pop off easily to make it more compact.
-The seat can be spot cleaned.
-It is also heavy at 34 pounds, so it may take some muscle to lift in and out of car trunks.
+The seat can be spot-cleaned.
+It is heavy at 34 pounds, so it may take some muscle to lift in and out of car trunks.

 |Featured Stores||Store Rating||Notes||Total Price|